Mental Health Among Drug Court Participants in Drug Treatment

-The drug court model has proven successful as an alternative to incarceration, but its drug treatment component may have a tendency to focus on drug addiction and neglect co-occurring mental health problems.
+The drug court model has proven successful as an alternative to incarceration, but its drug treatment component may tend to focus on drug addiction and neglect co-occurring mental health problems.
 Weitzel et. al. found a need to develop appropriate mental health screening instruments for use in drug court settings so that participants can receive necessary services (2007).
-The researchers utilized the Psychiatric Diagnostic Screening Questionnaire and similar instruments to screen 108 drug court participants.
+The researchers utilized the Psychiatric Diagnostic Screening Questionnaire and similar instruments to screen 108 drug court participants in treatment.

 Weitzel JA, Nochajski TH, Coffey SF, Farrell MG.
 Mental health among suburban drug court participants.
 American Journal of Drug and Alcohol Abuse.
 2007; 33(3): 475-481.